NK will never discuss 'sovereignty' with US, says Kim Yo-jong

-The Overseas Koreans Foundation has launched a support program to help South Korean adoptees living in foreign countries.
+Overseas Koreans Foundation launches support program for Korean adoptees abroad

 The program is for Korean adoptees under the age of 45 living outside Korea, and their children and grandchildren, the Overseas Koreans Foundation said Tuesday in an announcement on its website.